Zoe0409/Practice-Projects-with-Python/README.md

 **5. The GitHub History of the Scala Language**: Exploratory analysis of data and Data Visualization *Datacamp*

+**6. Who Is Drunk and When in Ames, Iowa?**: Exploratory analysis of data and Data Visualization *Datacamp*

 Work in process and Will keep updating the list...